 It is without a doubt a natural human movement pattern, which every beginner should learn in the very start of their training.

-The good thing about squats is that they are not particularly difficult to learn due to their nature; and on top of that, they engage pretty much all the muscles of the lower body.
+The good thing about squats is that they are not particularly difficult to learn due to their nature; and on top of that, they engage pretty much all the muscles of the lower body:

-Should You Squat Regularly?
+Should You Squat Daily?

 Of course, you can start off with just your body weight.